 Those of you familiar with how medical and recreational programs are handled in America will doubtless show zero surprise.
 Implementing legislation relating to cannabis is often as tricky as threading the eye of a needle blindfolded.
 It initially seemed as if this bill would become law by November 1, 2019.

 However, big businesses that want to dominate the Mexican cannabis industry put pressure on lawmakers to stall discussions.
 The nation’s Senate appealed to the Supreme Court for an extension, and the Court granted it.
-At that time, the Senate pushed the deadline back to April 30, 2020.
-The Supreme Court claimed it was a ‘one-time’ exemption.
+At that time, the Senate pushed the deadline back, with the Supreme Court claiming it was a ‘one-time’ exemption.
 Lawmakers expected everything to get wrapped up by then.

 Alas, nothing is ever as it seems in the halls of power.
-As early as mid-November 2019, it was apparent that further delays were possible.
+It was apparent that further delays were possible.
 Those who opposed certain aspects of the bill demanded changes.
 However, it seemed as if everything was sorted out by March 2020.
 At that time, three Senate commissions passed legislation to legalize all forms of weed.

 The next steps involved going to the full Senate.
 If the new law were approved there, it would go to the lower legislative chamber.
 At the time, the feeling was that the measure would, after a few changes, attain approval.